bruno-chavez/go-microservice-template/README.md

 # Description

-`go-web-template` main purpose is to be a starting point for a back-end web service developed in Go, usually just as a REST API for any front-end project in Vue/React/Angular.
+`go-web-template` main purpose is to be a starting point for a web back-end developed in Go, usually just as a REST API for any kind of front-end project.

 # Features

 + Session management with [gorilla/sessions](https://github.com/gorilla/sessions) and
-Redis as session store with [redistore](https://github.com/boj/redistore).
+Redis as a session store with [redistore](https://github.com/boj/redistore).

 + Ready to use Relational Database to store user and domain data with PostgreSQL, [lib/pq](https://github.com/lib/pq) as the driver and [sqlx](https://github.com/jmoiron/sqlx) to help with the raw queries.

-+ Safely hashes and salts user passwords with [bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt), no more
++ Safely hashes and salts user passwords with the official [bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt) implementation.

 + Fast and easy to use router with [httprouter](https://github.com/julienschmidt/httprouter).